AriaBashiry/Writing_automation/README.md

 # Writing_automation
 Automate typing any where...

-Tell friends stories or movies transcripts on any socialmedia. you can type any where:)
+Tell friends stories or movies transcripts on every socialmedia. you can type any where:)